-In the event that BMI negotiates similar withdrawal terms with other publishers effective upon the termination of their current BMI agreements, we will post the names of these publishers on this page.
-BMI’s licenses will continue to license all shares of all musical works not withdrawn by publishers for all digital uses (and all uses, other than the defined uses, of the withdrawing publisher’s catalogs).
+In the event that BMI negotiates similar withdrawal terms with other publishers we will post the names of those publishers on this page as well.
+BMI’s licenses will continue to license all shares of all musical works not withdrawn by publishers for all digital uses (and all uses, other than the uses specified below, of the withdrawing publisher’s catalogs).

 Preexisting licenses (“licenses in effect”) will include all repertoire until BMI’s agreement with the licensee expires.
 Additionally, BMI will maintain its right to continue to enter into going-forward licenses for all digital uses until the rights are actually withdrawn from BMI’s repertoire.